 In-app messaging is a great tool to provide valuable tips and remind users why they should continue using your app or opt-in to certain features.
 This could be as simple as highlighting their accomplishments or milestones, for example: “You’ve sent 100 messages this month!
 That’s 25% more than last month 🥳.”

 Proactive messaging can resolve common customer questions, as you’ll use automated messages to pre-empt questions from your users before they even come up.
-Address simple questions, like “Where can I see my account details?” or notify them in the event of an emergency: “Our app is currently experiencing an outage.
-We will notify you when we’re back up and running.”
+By addressing simple questions, like “Where can I see my account details?” customers enjoy simple and speedy resolution and maintain a positive experience.

 2. Convert users from a free trial